 That coincided with the Delta variant surge, and even those farm workers who had been vaccinated were getting sick, as immunity from the vaccines began to wear off.

-“Whole farms had to be shut down,” says Shantell Creek, RN, director of uninsured programs for Access East.
+“Whole farms had to be shut down,” says Shantell Cheek, RN, director of uninsured programs for Access East.
 “Dormitories were quarantined, because COVID-19 ravaged through the camp.”

 These circumstances, nevertheless, had a galvanizing effect on the team’s efforts.
 When boosters were authorized in October, growers — even some who initially had been hesitant about vaccination — clamored for the shots.